-UC8.3 The system must be able to calculate the difference between the payments authorized and payments made.
+UC7.3 The system must be able to calculate the difference between the payments authorized and payments made.

-UC9.0 The system must automatically generate accounting reports.
+UC8.0 The system must generate accounting reports at the end of the month or when required by the accounting team.

-Uc9.1 The system must automatically generate Invoice report.
+UC8.1 The system must be able to generate an Invoice report for a period.

-UC9.2 The system must automatically generate Accrual report.
+UC8.2 The system must be able to generate an Accrual report for a period.

-UC10.0 The system must automatically generate Bank/Management reports.
+UC910.0 The system must automatically generate Bank/Management reports.

-UC10.1 The system must automatically generate Query Expense Recap report.
+UC910.1 The system must automatically be able to generate a Query Expense Recap report for a period.

-UC10.2 The system must automatically generate Fees vs. Actuals Recap report.
+UC910.2 The system must automatically be able to generate a Fees vs. Actuals Recap report for a period..

-UC 10.3 The system must automatically generate Con-Recap report.
+UC 910.3 The system must automatically must be able to generate a Con-Recap report for a period..

 Information Requirements